antvis/G2/site/docs/manual/component/tooltip.en.md

 #### items

 `items` is a key attribute in tooltip configuration. `items` is an array representing the content of each item in the tooltip.
-Each item usually corresponds to a data field or a graphic element (such as a bar in a bar chart, a point in a line chart, etc.).
+Each item typically corresponds to a data field or a graphical element (such as a bar in a bar chart, a point in a line chart, etc.).
 By customizing `items`, you can flexibly control the display content of tooltips, including name, value, color and other information.

-The complete title structure is as follows:
+The complete item structure is as follows:
 | Sub-configuration Name | Type | Function Description |
 | ---------------------- | ---- | -------------------- |
 | color | `string` | Marker color |